-When connected to the 230V site supply the automatic Power Supply/Charger will charge the vehicle battery and power the 12V systems.
+When connected to the 230V site supply the automatic Power Supply/Charger will charge the leisure battery and power the 12V systems.

-When the ignition is switched on the 12V system in the motorhome is automatically switched off, vehicle power is supplied to the refrigerator and battery charging is in operation.
+When the ignition is switched on the 12V system in the motorhome is automatically switched off, vehicle power is supplied to the refrigerator.